GM07/clinical-analysis/README.md

-# clinical-ie
+# Clinical Analysis using Large Language Models and Ontologies
-Clinical information extraction using ontologies and constrained decoding
+Clinical information extraction and summarization using ontologies and constrained decoding